 Posts by Austen Shipley — Page 61

-In a first, Airbus has delivered an A320neo manufactured at its Mobile facility to JetSMART, a South American ultra low cost carrier.
-“Airbus’ manufacturing center in Mobile continues to achieve impressive new milestones, and it’s exciting to see JetSMART take delivery of a ‘Made in Alabama’ passenger jet that’s bound for South American skies,” Gov. […]
+In a first, Airbus has officially delivered an A320neo manufactured at it's Mobile facility to JetSMART, a South American ultra low cost carrier (ULCC) with operations in Argentina, Chile, and Peru.

-The University of Alabama has progressed in many ways over the years and it is no secret that a lot of that progress came courtesy of former Sen. Richard Shelby and is now coming from Alabama’s current congressional delegation.
-In fact, Shelby alone won the university millions in funding over a decades long political career […]
+The University of Alabama has progressed in many ways over the years and it is no secret that a lot of that progress came courtesy of former Senator Richard Shelby and is now coming from Alabama's current congressional delegation.
+In fact, Shelby alone won the university millions in funding over a decades long political career and Alabama's congressman and senators today are continuing that effort.

 UAB professor wins $2.6M grant for AI languages

-A University of Alabama at Birmingham assistant professor was recently awarded a $2.6 million grant to develop Artificial Intelligence language programming.
-Dr. Thomas Gilray of the Department of Computer Science won the grant from the National Science Foundation to develop a unified, full-stack foundation for expressive rules-based programming to be used for various AI languages. […]
+A UAB Assistant Professor was recently awarded a $2.6 million National Science Foundation grant to develop a unified, full-stack foundation for expressive rules-based programming to be used for various AI languages.

-With Labor Day approaching and a large increase of visitors along with it, five Alabama state parks have announced additional fire precautions for the holiday.
-The parks are Gulf State Park, Meaher State Park, Bladon Springs State Park, Roland Cooper State Park, and Frank Jackson State Park.
-Park visitors, in particular, are being cautioned about […]
+With Labor Day fast approaching and a large increase of visitors along with it, five of Alabama's state parks have announced that they have put in place additional fire precautions for the holiday.
+The parks that have issued the new fire precautions are Gulf State Park, Meaher State Park, Bladon Springs State Park, Roland Cooper State Park, and Frank Jackson State Park

-To many, Tua Tagovailoa is known as a quiet and introspective quarterback.
-However, Tagovailoa was anything but quiet at a press conference Wednesday when addressing recent comments made by ESPN analyst Ryan Clark about his weight gain in the off-season.
-Clark made a joke on “NFL Live” at the expense of the former Tide quarterback […]
+To many Tua Tagovailoa is known as a quiet and introspective quarterback.
+However, Tagovailoa was anything but quiet at a press conference on Wednesday when addressing recent comments made by ESPN analyst Ryan Clark about his weight gain in the off season.

 One in custody after Alabama A&M shooting